OfficeDev/outlook-actionable-messages-java-token-validation/README.md

                 return new ResponseEntity<>(null, HttpStatus.UNAUTHORIZED);
             }

             // We have a valid token.
-We will verify the sender and the action performer claims in the JWT token.
+We will now verify that the sender and action performer are who
+            // we expect.
+The sender is the identity of the entity that initially sent the Actionable
-            // The action performer is the user who took the action (i.e. “sub” claim of JWT token)
+            // Message, and the action performer is the identity of the user who actually
+            // took the action (“sub” claim in token).
+            //
-            // You should replace the code below with your own validation logic.
+            // You should replace the code below with your own validation logic
             // In this example, we verify that the email is sent by expense@contoso.com (expected sender)
-            // and the email of the person who performed the action is john@contoso.com email (expected user).
+            // and the email of the person who performed the action is john@contoso.com (expected recipient)
             //
             // You should also return the CARD-ACTION-STATUS header in the response.
-            // The value of the header will be displayed to the user. if (!result.getSender().equalsIgnoreCase("expense@contoso.com") ||
+            // The value of the header will be displayed to the user.
+            if (!result.getSender().equalsIgnoreCase("expense@contoso.com") ||
                 !result.getActionPerformer().equalsIgnoreCase("john@contoso.com")) {
                 HttpHeaders headers = new HttpHeaders();